azaharafernandezguizan/azaharafernandezguizan/README.md

 * ⚡ Fun fact: Every week I write the [Azi Science and Tech newsletter](https://mailchi.mp/080e3fceffc3/aziscienceandtech), in which I sum up 3 scientific and technological news on spanish.
 * 📫 Reach me: I am very active on [Twitter](https://twitter.com/azahara_fergui) and on [Linkedin](https://www.linkedin.com/in/azahara-fernandez-guizan/)

+## About my repos (PRs and other info):
+All the developments that I code are for learning or for entertainment.
+Usually, when I finish one I don´t maintain it.
+For this reason, many of them could have several errors, or improvements and as time past, the number would increase.
+If you want perfect code that is maintained sorry, but you are not going to find it here probably.
+I would not accept PR from people I don´t know unless I have asked for help or I have spoken about it with the person concerned.
+Thanks for understanding it  😄